 March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

-With college basketball’s premier tournament in full swing, it’s a great time to get some wagers down on the hoops, and there’s no better way to do it than with FanDuel.
+Sweet 16 games begin tonight with four matchups, including Alabama vs. BYU and Florida vs. Maryland, and FanDuel is here to get you closer to the action.

-Sign up and place a $5 wager today.
-If you win, you’ll receive $200 in bonus bets — no FanDuel promo code is required.
+You can sign up as a new FanDuel Sportsbook user and earn $200 in bonus bets by winning an initial $5 wager.
+The best part of this offer is that no FanDuel promo code is required.

 Bet $5 and get $200 in bonus bets from FanDuel if you win - CLAIM NOW